Mainstreaming Ecological Restoration of freshwater-related ecosystems in a Landscape context: INnovation, upscaling and transformation

 MERLIN webinars

-The MERLIN project is offering a monthy webinar-series on (freshwater) restoration-related topics.
+The MERLIN project is offering a monthy webinar-series on (freshwater) restoration-related topics, which are open and free for anyone to join.